15 Trampoline Safety Rules for Kids

 If you do see minor holes starting to appear, check out our guide to fixing trampoline mat holes and see if you can resolve the problem yourself.

-15 Trampoline safety rules for kids
+15 Trampoline safety rules to keep in mind

 Thomas Dunnett